 Vibe Code Audit

-Where vibe-coded apps break in production
+Where vibe-coded apps break — in production and in the workflow

 What Does a Vibe Code Audit Cover?